 Effective January 1, 2008, we implemented FASB SFAS No. 157, "Fair Value Measurements."
 SFAS No. 157 defines fair value, establishes a framework for its measurement and expands disclosures about fair value measurements.
 We elected to implement this Statement with the one-year deferral permitted by FASB Staff Position (FSP) 157-2 for nonfinancial assets and nonfinancial liabilities measured at fair value, except those that are recognized or disclosed on a recurring basis.
 The deferral applies to nonfinancial assets and liabilities measured at fair value in a business combination; impaired properties; plants and equipment; intangible assets and goodwill; and initial recognition of asset retirement obligations and restructuring costs for which fair value is used.
-We are currently assessing the impact, if any, of FSP No. FAS 157-2 in relation to nonfinancial assets and nonfinancial liabilities.
+We are currently assessing the impact, if any, of the adoption of FSP No. FAS 157-2.
+The adoption of the provisions of SFAS No. 157 did not have a material impact on our consolidated financial statements.